 Peruvian Quinoa Porridge with Amaranth (Vegan, GF)Print Recipe Save RecipeSaved!

 - ½ cup amaranth (95 grams) - rinsed

 - ½ cup black quinoa (85 grams) - rinsed

 - ½ cup almond milk (120 milliliters)

 - 2 tablespoons maple syrup (or honey, if not vegan)

 - maple syrup (or honey, if not vegan) - for topping

 - In a small saucepan, add the amaranth, black quinoa and water.
 Bring to a boil, then turn down the heat to low.
 Simmer, stirring occasionally, uncovered for 20-25 minutes, until most of the water has been absorbed.

-- Stir in the almond milk and honey.
+- Stir in the almond milk and maple syrup.
 Continue to simmer, stirring occasionally, until the porridge is creamy and the grains are cooked through, about 5-10 minutes.
 Remove from heat and allow to sit for 5 minutes.
 The porridge will thicken slightly as it cools.

-- Serve in a bowl, and top with almond milk, honey, pomegranate seeds and pistachio kernels.
+- Serve in a bowl, and top with almond milk, maple syrup, pomegranate seeds and pistachio kernels.